Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Analysis on Energy Consumption

 \section{Analysis on Energy Consumption}

-This section provides the analysis of energy consumption, which enables us to optimise the $\mathrm{MCS}$ configuration and the most suitable code rate.
+This section provides the analysis of RF energy consumption, which enables us to evaluate the impact of $\mathrm{MCS}$ configuration and identify the most suitable code rate.
 The target is to achieve a good balance between $\mathrm{PRR}$ performance and energy efficiency under both light and heavy traffic conditions.

-\subsection{The Impact of MCS on Achieved \(E_b/N_0\):}
+\subsection{The Impact of MCS on Achieved \(E_b/N_0\)}